-Worried about paying your bill, or about high bills as a result of working from home?
+Are you worried about paying your high bills due to working from home?

-The far-reaching impact of COVID-19 has put a lot of financial strain on many of us Texans.
+The far-reaching impact of COVID-19 has put a lot of financial strain on many Texans.

 This is an unprecedented time in our lives.
-All of us are facing some type of concern related to paying our bills and keeping our lights on and affordable.
+All of us are facing some concerns related to paying our bills and keeping our lights on and affordable.

 Whether you are worried about paying your bills and your lights going off, or you need to secure a lower rate to get the bills down while using a lot more energy working from home, this article will guide you in the right direction.

-If you’re worried about high energy bills as a result of working from home, we can help.
+If you’re worried about high energy bills, we can help.

-Dealing with a sudden loss of income and can’t pay your electricity bill?
+Dealing with a sudden loss of income and can’t pay your bill?

-Being ordered to stay home during the COVID-19 pandemic is uncharted territory for us all.
+Being ordered to stay home during the COVID-19 pandemic is uncharted territory.
 If you find yourself out of work or unable to pay your electric bill, you should understand that getting relief is possible.

 The Covid-19 crisis is unlike any we’ve had in the modern economy.
 Millions of people may be losing income or losing their jobs.

-Your electricity provider is unlikely to disconnect your power during a state of emergency, but you need to contact them now to make the appropriate arrangements so that you have power for your home or business.
+Your electricity provider is unlikely to disconnect your power during a state of emergency.
+Still, you need to contact them now to make the appropriate arrangements so that you have power for your home or business.

-Many providers are offering waivers of late payment fees and will work with you to come up with a plan.
+Many providers offer waivers of late payment fees and will work with you to devise a plan.

-They are facing tough times as well, and many providers have put programs in place to help ensure you receive electricity even if you’re having a tough time paying.
+They are also facing tough times, and many providers have put programs in place to help ensure you receive electricity even if you’re having a tough time paying.

-On March 16, 2020, the Public Utility Commission of Texas held a hearing where the imminent threat to public health and safety by the Covid-19 epidemic was addressed.
+On March 16, 2020, the Public Utility Commission of Texas held a hearing addressing the imminent threat to public health and safety by the Covid-19 epidemic.

 CenterPoint Energy Houston Electric has suspended disconnections for non-payment (DNPs).
 Visit the official CenterPoint Energy website for more information.

-Oncor and TNMP each said that they will work with other utilities, retail electric providers, the Commission, and state and local authorities to develop a longer-term plan for handling DNPs during this State of Disaster.
-For more information visit the Oncor and TNMP websites.
+Oncor and TNMP said they would work with other utilities, retail electric providers, the Commission, and state and local authorities to develop a longer-term plan for handling DNPs during this State of Disaster.
+For more information, visit the Oncor and TNMP websites.

-Working from home with high energy bills, or losing your job and unable to pay them – both of these require just a bit of simple action from you.
-We’re here to help you in whatever ways we can- as the real-person team behind ComparePower, we too are going through this with you.
+Working from home with high energy bills or losing your job and being unable to pay them requires just a bit of simple action from you.
+We’re here to help you in whatever way we can, and we are going through this with you.

 - If you’re out of work and can’t make the payment on your bills, take the action we’ve outlined above to ensure your lights stay on.